snu-global-workforce-lab/snu-global-workforce-lab.github.io/_pages/research.md

   <div class="theme-card">
     <p class="theme-title"><strong>TVET & Policy Reform</strong></p>
     <p class="theme-desc">
-      Institutional change and impact evaluation in education and TVET systems, including labor-market transitions and growth trajectories.
+      Institutional change and impact evaluation in education and TVET systems, including individual labor-market transitions and growth trajectories.
     </p>
+    <a class="theme-link">Learn more →</a>
   </div>

   <div class="theme-card">
     <p class="theme-title"><strong>Occupations & Work</strong></p>
     <p class="theme-desc">
-      AI, aging, and structural shifts in occupations, tasks, and labor markets.
+      How AI and population aging reshape occupations, tasks, and labor markets—mapping change and identifying emerging skill demands.
     </p>
+    <a class="theme-link">Learn more →</a>
   </div>

   <div class="theme-card">
     <p class="theme-title"><strong>Development Cooperation</strong></p>
     <p class="theme-desc">
-      Evidence-based policy design and institutional development with international partners.
+      Collaborative projects in education and TVET with international partners such as the World Bank, FAO, and KOICA—translating evidence into practice.
     </p>
+    <a class="theme-link">Learn more →</a>
   </div>

 </div>